ambrazhei/aweCSSome/README.md

 ### Mobile friendly

-Following actual global trends, aweCSSome framework has built based on mobile first approach.
+Following actual global trends, aweCSSome framework was built based on mobile first approach.

 Each component provides best practices for dealing with content images on different screen resolutions and image formats.